ashish-gehani/acm-rep-2025/content/cft/submissions.md

 active: true
 ---

-Tutorial proposals should be submitted in PDF format via the HotCRP submission site:
+Tutorial proposals should be submitted in PDF format via the submission site: **TBD**

-[http://hotcrp.com/…](https://acmrep-tutorials25.hotcrp.com).
-The authors should follow the single-column ACM format (see [acmsmall](https://www.overleaf.com/latex/templates/association-for-computing-machinery-acm-large-1-column-format-template/fsyrjmfzcwyy)) .
+The authors should follow the single-column ACM format (see [acmsmall](https://www.overleaf.com/latex/templates/association-for-computing-machinery-acm-large-1-column-format-template/fsyrjmfzcwyy)).

 ### Proposal Information